-Diplomates who are admissible to the Hand Surgery Certification or Recertification Examination will be sent an email notification annually, throughout their period of admissibility, once the Registration Form is available for online submission.
+Candidates who are already admissible to the Hand Surgery Certification process will be sent an email notification annually, throughout their period of admissibility, once the Registration Form is available for online submission.

-Diplomates must signify their intent to take the examination by completing and finalizing the Registration Form, submitting the Examination Fee (credit card payment) and all other required materials by the deadline date.
+Candidates must signify their intent to take the examination by completing and finalizing the Registration Form, submitting the Examination Fee (credit card payment) and all other required materials by the deadline date.

-If the Registration Form, Examination Fee and other required materials are not received by the deadline date, the diplomate will not be accepted for admission to that year's Hand Surgery Certification or Recertification Examination.
+If the Registration Form, Examination Fee, and other required materials are not received by the deadline date, the candidate will not be accepted for admission to that year's Hand Surgery Certification Examination.

-Scheduling Permit
+Scheduling Information

-Upon receipt and approval of all required Registration Form materials, diplomates will be scheduled for the examination.
-Diplomates will receive a Scheduling Permit approximately eight weeks before the examination.
+Upon receipt and approval of all required Registration Form materials, the candidate will be scheduled for the examination.
+Diplomates will receive Scheduling Information approximately eight weeks before the examination.
+Scheduling will occur directly with Pearson Professional Centers.